timberlandstack/web-controllers/README.md

     3. If it hasn't been initialized, it will initialize it and then perform its logic (adding event listeners to its parent element or specified target)
     4. Once it has accomplished its mission, it will be automatically removed, leaving you with a clean, custom-elements-free DOM

-Does it sound interesting?
 Let's dive deeper!
 (Or, in case you are wondering "*what the hell...*", jump straight ahead to know more about [Utility Web Components](#utility-web-components))
 <br/>

 ## Main concepts